N scale track plans for free

 “The Fake Terminus”

-Description: Big terminus station, long trains, busy multitrack-track line, urban, Kato Unitrack.
-A remarkable track plan on 8′ x 4′.
+Description: Big terminus station, long trains, urban, Kato Unitrack.
+A 8′ x 4′ track plan that is very popular in Germany.
 With fotos!

 More: 4 x 8 N scale track plan